 TL;DR

-Pay-per-click (PPC) ads can be an incredibly powerful lead-generation tool, so it's no wonder that the average SMB spends up to $120,000 per year on this tactic.
+Pay-per-click (PPC) advertising is a digital marketing model where advertisers pay a fee each time one of their ads is clicked.
+PPC ads can be an incredibly powerful lead-generation tool, so it's no wonder that the average SMB spends up to $120,000 per year on PPC advertising.
 That investment shouldn't come without a return!

 But what if your PPC campaigns are falling flat?
 There are five key reasons your PPC ads might fail--and some simple steps you can take to fix them.